unfoldingWord/wordMAP/README.md

 * runs on the client with minimal configuration.
 * works with existing web browser technology.
+* integrates with translationCore and related tools.
 * works without an Internet connection.
 * does not have a minimal corpus size.
+* requires minimal system resources.

 # Requirements